needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/index.md

       bool m_AdditionalField;
   }

-  // ExampleInteractableEditor.cs in an Editor folder in Assets.
+  // ExampleInteractableEditor.cs in an Editor folder in Assets
+  // which explicitly defines a SerializedProperty to choose
+  // where to display it in the Inspector rather than using
+  // the default location.
   [CustomEditor(typeof(ExampleInteractable), true), CanEditMultipleObjects]
   public class ExampleInteractableEditor : XRBaseInteractableEditor {